PetrBaca/petrbaca.github.io/_posts/2016-04-24-What-drives-oil-prices.md

 par(op)
 {% endhighlight %}

-While the first plot clearly shows there's a strong seasonal component, the second plot unveils that this year's situation is not extraordinary at all.
-Quite contrary, despite its recent surge, this year's gasoline crack spread is still below its medium-term median and below the levels observed last year.
-And that holds in spite of the fact that the most recent monhly set of data from the Energy Information Administration showed the largest increase in US gasoline consumption in about 40 years.
-So, at least for now, the US refineries seem to be well prepared for high summer demand for gasoline.

 While the first plot clearly shows there's a strong seasonal component, the second plot unveils that this year's situation is not extraordinary.
 Quite contrary, despite the recent surge, this year's gasoline crack spread is still below its medium-term median and below the levels observed last year.
 And that holds in spite of the fact that the most recent monhly set of data from the Energy Information Administration showed the largest increase in US gasoline consumption in about 40 years.
 So, it looks like the US refineries are well prepared for peak summer demand for gasoline, at least for now.